 International Best-selling Author; Speaker on Cancer Care, Lyme Disease & Addiction in the Family

-Jane Green is the internationally best-selling author of 15 novels.
+Jane Green is the internationally best-selling author of 21 novels, including 18 New York Times bestsellers.
+Her new book, Sister Stardust, is her first foray into biographical fiction, telling the story of Talitha Getty in Marrakech in the late sixties.
 She is renowned for capturing in the fiction of her books the reality of women’s lives at all stages: from single thirty-somethings (Straight Talking); to marriage (The Other Woman), motherhood (Another Piece of My Heart), and divorce, stepchildren, and affairs; to midlife crises (Family Pictures and Tempting Fate).
 Green is a sought-after speaker at charity galas, women’s organizations, libraries, writing conferences, and health and wellness events.
 She appears regularly on television shows such as the Today Show, Good Morning America, The Martha Stewart Show, and contributes to various publications including the Huffington Post, The Sunday Times, Cosmopolitan, and Self.

 Green’s books have always drawn from her life, without ever being entirely about her life.
 In 2009 she stopped everything to care for her best friend, who was diagnosed with Stage IV breast cancer.
 On her friend Heidi’s insistence, after her death Green wrote Promises to Keep, about what it is like to lose someone you love, and how she learned, through accompanying her friend on her final journey, that love is a verb.
 She has teamed with The Sheri and Les Biller Family Foundation on a mission to help support a unique program that provides care for cancer patients, their loved ones, and caregivers.
 Green often speaks to raise awareness and funding for causes that support cancer patients, survivors, caregivers and families.